-Recreational: Recreational programs are for youth players and are geared towards players who want to play "just for fun."
-Teams are not selected using tryouts and players are never "cut."
+Recreational: for youth players; geared towards players who want to play for fun.
+Teams are not selected using tryouts and players are never cut.
 Teams may be formed randomly or geographically by where players live.

-Academy: Academy programs are competitive select soccer programs designed for younger players.
-Academy programs are for the 9U, 10U, 11U and 12U age groups, though there may be "pre-Academy" programs for players as young as 8U.
+Academy: competitive select soccer programs designed for younger players; for the 9U, 10U, 11U and 12U age groups, though there may be pre-Academy programs for players as young as 8U.
 Teams are formed using tryouts, though the primary objective of these programs is player development.

-Athena/Classic: These programs are for the competitive player in age groups 13U to 19U.
-These teams are formed by tryouts, players are cut, and the focus is split between development and competition.
+Athena/Classic: for the competitive player in age groups 13U to 19U.
+These teams are formed by tryouts, players are cut and the focus is split between development and competition.

-Adult Soccer: These programs are for players over the age of 19.
+Adult Soccer: for players over the age of 19.
 These leagues may be further defined by age and no youth age players will be allowed.

 Athena, Classic and Academy